ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 1. Does the platform support the Viewer

-You can add `baseScore` < 100 key in any service configuration in case you want to increase baseScore of any platform so that it wins over other score evaluation factors.
+You can add `"baseScore"` < 100 key in any service configuration in case you want to increase `"baseScore"` of any platform so that it wins over other score evaluation factors.

 ### The "local" service configuration